Gökhan Gönül

-Gökhan Gönül (born 4 January 1985) is a Turkish professional footballer who plays as a right back for TFF First League club Çaykur Rizespor.
+Gökhan Gönül (born 4 January 1985) is a Turkish former professional footballer who played as a right back.

 Early life

 Gönül was born in Bafra, Samsun, where he and his family lived before moving to Bursa when Gönül was six years old.
 His uncle signed him up with Bursayolspor's youth squad in 1999, and Gönül began his footballing career as a goalkeeper.
 However, after several other young goalkeepers signed with the club, Gönül was moved to the outfield.
 After putting in several performances, Gönül was told he would not play goalkeeper again.
 At first, Gönül played football as a hobby and something to play when there was nothing else to do.
 He began taking the sport more seriously when his coach at the time, Mehmet Kirazoğlu, took him under his wing and trained him individually.
 Soon after, Gönül played in a senior match against 30-year-olds; Gönül was 13 at the time.

 Gönül played several positions before he could find his spot, lacing up as a libero, midfielder, and forward at various levels.
-Gönül was the captain of the 14-16 team at Bursayolspor, and helped the club to a 3-3 draw with Bursaspor, scoring three goals while playing libero.
+Gönül was the captain of the 14-16 team at Bursayolspor, and helped the club to a 3–3 draw with Bursaspor, scoring three goals while playing libero.
 Hasan Bora, a staff member at Bursaspor at the time, was interested in signing Gönül after his performance.
 However, after seeing several of his peers join the club and fail to progress, Gönül took it as a sign and decided against joining the club.
 Fatih Terim, then coach of Galatasaray, also expressed interest in Gönül.
 He invited the youngster to Istanbul, but Gönül ultimately did not agree to join the team.
 Instead, he signed with Gençlerbirliği on 9 August 2002.